Old Fashioned Candy Store

 Do you have fond remembrances of glass candy jars and nostalgic candy from childhood?
 I know I do.
 Whenever I see or taste old fashioned candies, it takes me back to those fond memories of early childhood when life seemed simpler and more fun.

 Here's a delightful account of the old fashioned candy store from Great Grandma's day with its nostalgic candies, adapted from the book "Mary At The Farm and Book of Recipes Compiled During Her Visits Among The Pennsylvania Germans" by Edith M. Thomas, published by the author in 1915.

-Aunt Sarah found in Mary a willing listener when talking of the time in years past when her grandfather kept a small "Country Store" on the Ridge Road in Bucks County:
+Aunt Sarah found in Mary a willing listener when talking of the time in years past when her grandfather kept a small "Country Store" on the Ridge Road in Bucks County, Pennsylvania.

 I still remember how perfectly wonderful the large, wide-mouthed glass jars containing old fashioned candy appeared.
 There were red and white striped mint sticks, striped yellow and white lemon sticks and horehound and clear, wine-colored sticks striped with lines of white, flavored with aniseed.

 One jar contained clear lemon-colored "Sour Balls," preferred by us children on account of their lasting qualities, as also were the jujubes, which resembled nothing so much as gutta percha, and possessed a flavor equally fine; also pink and yellow sugar-frosted gumdrops.